nafasm/ansible_challenge/README.md

 How to run the playbook

 #######################

-                 Download all files attached in this repo, I have placed those files  /home/ubuntu on the ansible server.
+                1. Download all files attached in this repo, I have placed those files  /home/ubuntu on the ansible server.
 If you you would like to copy these files under different location, then  please update ansible_main.yaml file as well.
-                 Below ansible variables have been updated in /etc/ansible/hosts file.
+                2. Update varialbes and host information in /etc/ansible/hosts file.
+For exmaple, I have updated my /etc/ansible/hosts as below

 [ec2_devops]
 10.7.7.1 #Here you have to mention the IP address where you will be installing and configuring apache httpd, apache tomcat and mysql